From our former Director, Lucy Brown, regarding demonstrations at teacher staff meetings:

 This site is owned by

-Story Time Felts, Inc.
+with Story Time Felts, Inc.

 (Formerly The Story Teller)